Ramshreyas/Ethereum-Articles/2/RISC-V_Business.md

 - ...and outputs a Receipt - which consists of the results of your execution and a proof
 - This receipt can be used by anybody to verify that this was a valid execution of the original guest code

-So a zkVM takes some guest code as an input, and produces the results along with a  verifiably proof of the validity of those results.
+So a zkVM takes some guest code as an input, and produces the results along with a  verifiable proof of the validity of those results.

 Now that we know how a zkVM application works, let's get started.

 **Docker**

-RISC Zero requires some specific libraries to work (like libssl.so.1.1), so let's work in Docker to make sure everything works out of the box, and we can focus on getting familiar with RISC and zkVMz.
+RISC Zero requires some specific libraries to work (like libssl.so.1.1), so let's work in Docker to make sure everything works out of the box, and we can focus on getting familiar with RISC and zkVMs.
 If you haven't already, [install Docker](https://docs.docker.com/engine/install/), pull the [Ubuntu:20.04 image](https://hub.docker.com/layers/library/ubuntu/20.04/images/sha256-e5a6aeef391a8a9bdaee3de6b28f393837c479d8217324a2340b64e45a81e0ef), run, and enter it:

 ```bash
 docker pull ubuntu:20.04